 Section D. Program Services – Participant Services and Activities

-D.1 Number Began Receiving Education/Job Training Activities: The count of the total number of participants who entered an education or job training program during the relevant period.
+D.1 Number Began Receiving Education/Job Training Activities: The count of the total number of participants who entered an education or job training program during the relevant reporting quarter.

-D.2 Total Number of Participants that Participated in On-the-Job Training Activities: The count of the total number of participants that entered a training program during the relevant period which provided On-the-Job Training activities.
+D.2 Total Number of Participants that Participated in On-the-Job Training Activities: The count of the total number of participants that entered a training program during the relevant reporting quarter which provided On-the-Job Training activities.

 Important Note: Incumbent workers are not eligible for On-the-Job training activities under this grant solicitation.

-D.3a Total Number of Participants that Participated in Classroom Occupational Training Activities: The count of the total number of participants that entered a training program during the relevant period which provided classroom occupational training activities.
+D.3a Total Number of Participants that Participated in Classroom Occupational Training Activities: The count of the total number of participants that entered a training program during the relevant reporting quarter which provided classroom occupational training activities.
 Classroom occupational training is conducted in an institutional setting or worksite setting and is designed to provide or upgrade individuals with technical skills and information required to perform a specific job, and participants should be able to achieve employment for a specific occupation upon completion.

 D.3b.
-Total Number of Participants that Participated in Contextualized Learning Activities: The count of the total number of participants that entered a training program during the relevant period which provided contextualized learning activities*.
+Total Number of Participants that Participated in Contextualized Learning Activities: The count of the total number of participants that entered a training program during the relevant reporting quarter which provided contextualized learning activities*.

 *Contextualized (or Contextual) learning activities are defined as learning that builds meaningful relationships between abstract ideas and practical applications in the context of the real world, and occurs when students process information or knowledge in such a way that it makes sense to them in their frame of reference.
 Contextual learning is usually a reality-based, outside of the classroom experience, within a specific context and may include paid internships, paid work experience, among others.

-D.3c Total Number of Participants that participated in Distance Learning Activities: The count of the total number of participants that entered a training program during the relevant period which provided distance learning activities.
+D.3c Total Number of Participants that participated in Distance Learning Activities: The count of the total number of participants that entered a training program during the relevant reporting quarter which provided distance learning activities.
 Distance learning activities are defined as a formal teaching and learning system that uses technology to connect learners with educational resources.

-D.3d Total Number of Participants that participated in Customized Training Activities: The count of the total number of participants that entered a training program during the relevant period which provided customized training activities*.
+D.3d Total Number of Participants that participated in Customized Training Activities: The count of the total number of participants that entered a training program during the relevant reporting quarter which provided customized training activities*.

 *Customized training is defined as training that is designed to meet the special requirements of an employer (or group of employers); is conducted with a commitment by the employer to employ, or in the case of incumbent workers, continue to employ, the individual on successful completion of the training; and, for which the employer pays for not less than 50% of the cost of the training.

-D.3di Total Number of Participants that participated in Incumbent Worker Training Activities: The count of the total number of participants that entered an incumbent worker training program during the relevant period.
+D.3di Total Number of Participants that participated in Incumbent Worker Training Activities: The count of the total number of participants that entered an incumbent worker training program during the relevant reporting quarter.
 An incumbent worker is an employed worker who needs training to secure full-time employment, advance in their careers, or retain their occupation.
 Incumbent worker training is provided to individuals whose skills have been outdated by the development of new technologies or processes, and skills training is provided to those individuals who require new skills set to obtain, retain, or advance in their careers.

 *Important Note: Incumbent workers are not eligible for On-the-Job training activities under this grant solicitation.